-Approximate cost of project: $425,000, which was provided by the Great Lakes Restoration Initiative.
+Approximate cost: $425,000, which was provided by the Great Lakes Restoration Initiative

-Key partners (public and private): The Great Lakes Restoration Initiative, the Cuyahoga River Community Planning Organization, and Cleveland-Cuyahoga Port Authority.
+Key partners: Great Lakes Restoration Initiative, the Cuyahoga River Community Planning Organization, and Cleveland-Cuyahoga Port Authority

 Types of jobs created: About 20 jobs were associated with the design and construction of the vessels.
 The project also created five to six permanent jobs for boat chiefs, equipment operators and deck hands.